 World Rankings - Events/Categories

 The following events/categories are used to determine PDGA World Rankings.
 While viewing the list of names in the World Rankings tables, hover your mouse over the column headers to see their full descriptions (listed below).
-Full descriptions are also available in the complete November 2017 PDGA World Rankings document(s), which includes a total of 79 men and 34 women.
+Full descriptions are also available in the complete Yearend 2017 PDGA World Rankings document(s), which includes a total of 79 men and 34 women.

 Please review the Process Details section at the bottom of this page for more information on the World Rankings Player Rating, Weighting Factors, and more.

 - WRPR is the average of round ratings from B-tier and higher events in the 12 months prior to the World Ranking update.

 - Adj RR = Ranking based on WRPR

 - Adj NET = Average of a player's best finishes in National Tour and EuroTour events during the past 12 months